richardlewan/recipe-app-api/README.md

 # recipe-app-api
-making apis with python &amp; djangorestframework
+making apis with python and djangorestframework

+This app uses:
+* Docker
+* PostgreSQL
+* Python3
+* Djangorestframework
+* Unit test coverage for all endpoints
+* Travis CI